Drowning Rates in Lake Michigan are Up and Pools can be Just as Dangerous. Teach Water Safety for Kids Today.

-Drowning is the number one cause of injury-related death among kids ages 1-4.
+Drowning is also the number one cause of injury-related death among kids ages 1-4.
 It’s the second leading cause of death for kids ages 5-14.

 Drownings don’t just happen at the beach or a pool, either.
 Bathtubs, toilets, buckets of water, and kiddie pools are all potential drowning hazards.